mleprince018/azure-certifications/AZ-900 Azure Fundamentals.md

     - can upload/download or copy files between storage accounts
     - can synch files (one direction synch) it will copy files/blobs from source to destination.
 Does not synch timestamps or other metadata
 - **Azure Storage Explorer**
-    - standalone app that provides GUI to manage files/blobs in Az storage account
+    - standalone desktop app that provides GUI to manage files/blobs in Az storage account
     - runs on Windows, macOS & Linux - uses AzCopy on the backend to perform uploads to Azure, downloads or movement between accounts
 - **Azure File Sync**
     - tool that lets you centralize your files in Azure Files and keep flexibility, perf and compatibility of Windows file server